 Taïga blushes when he leans in close and whispers to her, ‘I think Mitchell would like you to be his girlfriend.’

-Taïga holds on to Buddy, hard.
+Taïga crosses her arms.
 ‘Granny… I don’t think I want to go to boarding school anymore.’

 ‘That’s not for you to decide, darling child.
 The school here has got a reputation, and not a good one.
-I just want you to get a good -no, perfect– start in life.
+I just want you to get a decent – No, perfect– start in life.
 You see, good school equals good marks.’

 ‘But I’m an A student, Granny!
 And I want to stay with you,’ she adds in a whisper.

 ‘I’ve already made up my mind, young lady.
 End of discussion.’
 Granny softens a little when she sees Taïga’s expression.
-‘Come here, let’s have a look on that Internet of yours…’ She steers Taïga into the living room.
+‘What happened to your foot?’

-Taïga quickly gets her iPad and sitting close to Granny on the couch, she turns it on and hands it to her grandmother.
+Taïga quickly gets her iPad and sitting close to Granny on the bed, she turns it on and hands it to her grandmother.